 Caribbean Weather in May

-In May, the Caribbean’s shoulder season begins, making it the perfect time for those seeking an affordable escape from the cold.
-As May progresses, humidity levels rise, and temperatures typically reach the mid to upper 80s.
+In May, the Caribbean’s shoulder season begins, making it an ideal time for those looking for an affordable escape from the cold.
+Humidity rises throughout the month, with temperatures reaching the mid to upper 80s.

 The Caribbean’s dry season comes to a close in May.
 Although you may encounter occasional rainfall during this month, it typically clears up quickly.